-All firms or organizations having services performed for them in Minnesota are subject to the provisions of the Minnesota economic security law, and most firms or organizations are required to pay taxes or reimburse benefits in lieu of taxes.
+All firms or organizations having services performed for them in Minnesota are subject to the provisions of the Minnesota Unemployment Insurance Law, and most firms or organizations are required to pay taxes or, in lieu of taxes, reimburse UI Benefits paid.
 Tax liability depends on the amount and type of employment, the amount of wages paid and other factors present in special situations.